Gay Byrne: Other television work

-Retirement
+Later career

 Byrne did not completely retire and continued to feature occasionally on radio and television after leaving The Late Late Show and The Gay Byrne Show.
 He launched Joe Duffy's autobiography Just Joe in Harry's Bar in October 2011.

 In March 2006, Byrne was appointed as the chairman of the Irish Road Safety Authority, a public body given the task of improving road safety in the Republic of Ireland.
 The role saw him visit hospitalised survivors alongside President of Ireland Mary McAleese.

 Politics

 Views

-In "retirement", Byrne continued to make his political views known, including questioning then Taoiseach Brian Cowen and "whether you can be Taoiseach and still sit up and have a pint in the local pub.
+In 2010, Byrne asked then-Taoiseach Brian Cowen and "whether you can be Taoiseach and still sit up and have a pint in the local pub.
 You have to dignify the office".
 In later years he became known for his anti-EU stance.
 Bookmakers suggested Byrne might become Mayor of Dublin.

-Presidential prospects
+2011 presidential election

-In August 2011, Byrne was approached by the once dominant political party Fianna Fáil as a possible independent nominee for that year's presidential election.
+In August 2011, Byrne was approached by Fianna Fáil as a possible nominee for that year's presidential election.
 The media advised Byrne, who had enjoyed an avuncular relationship with the public as a performer over many decades, against such a move.
 An editorial in the Irish Independent said: "This isn't some sort of a reality TV show but a contest for the highest office in the land."
 The Irish Times queried the distinction between Byrne as a performer versus Byrne as an individual.
 "But who is it that the Irish people really love?
 Is it Gaybo or Gabriel Byrne?
 Given they don't really know the man himself – a man who has retained his privacy throughout a lifetime of fame – the love is surely for the persona rather than the person."
 Byrne topped polls as the candidate people were most likely to vote for.

 On 13 August 2011, Byrne announced that he would not be a candidate for the Presidency.
 Appearing later on TV3's Midweek programme he called Martin McGuinness, who was contesting the election as a representative of Sinn Féin, a "liar".

-One-man show

 Byrne performed a one-man show in front of a sold-out audience at the Gate Theatre on 18 September 2011.
 The performance was part of a benefit night to raise funds for the Irish Cancer Society.
 British Ambassador Julian King and Senator David Norris were among those in attendance.